 Yamaha markets the piano very much connected with its appearance, which fits well with the accompanying piano stand set up.
 I could see this piano on stage in a concert setting just as well as I could see it in a living room for your practice sessions.

-Below, please take a look at some of the best-selling digital pianos on Amazon, and then see how well they compare to the Yamaha P255:
+Below, please take a look at some of the best-selling digital pianos online, and then see how well they compare to the Yamaha P255:

 Voices and Tones